boucadair/CATS-framework/draft-ldbc-cats-framework.md

 The C-SMA then advertises CS-IDs along with metrics to related C-PSes in the network.
 Depending on deployment choice, CS-IDs with metrics may be distributed in different ways.

-For example, in Distributed model, CS-IDs with metrics can be distributed from the C-SMA to an Egress CATS Forwarder firstly and then be redistributed by the Egress CATS Forwarder to related C-PSes that are integrated into Ingress CATS Forwarders.
+For example, in a distributed model, CS-IDs with metrics can be distributed from the C-SMA to an Egress CATS Forwarder firstly and then be redistributed by the Egress CATS Forwarder to related C-PSes that are integrated into Ingress CATS Forwarders.

 In the centralized model, CS-IDs with metrics can be distributed from the C-SMA to a centralized control plane, for instance, a standalone C-PS.